 The Southwell values define important aspects of the School’s traditional Christian ethos: excellence, integrity, creativity, resilience and service.
 Just as the School’s Achiever’s Tie recognises the demonstration of Southwell values by pupils, this award recognises those outside the immediate school community.

-Brian Perry founded Brian Perry Limited in the 1960s, which diversified over the years into The Perry Group, an organisation that was chaired by Brian until 2002.
 The Perry Group is one of the region’s largest and most successful corporations with Waikato-based interests in construction, property development, quarrying, aggregate mining, metal protection and manufacturing.
 The Perry Group is undoubtedly a major contributor to the prosperity of the Waikato region, through the significant number of employment opportunities it has created, both directly and indirectly.

 Brian Perry has held roles including Deputy Chairman of the Hamilton City Council’s Property Company and was a Director of both the Hamilton Airport Authority and the Waikato Business Development Board.
 He was also a founding Trustee of Sport Waikato.